Kinkakuji Winter Snow

 National public holidays

-New Year's Eve period involves a few days break in the country’s economy.
+The New Year's period involves a few days break in the country’s economy.
 Many stores, restaurants, museums and gardens are closed around the 1st of January.

-On the other hand, train 🚅 stations and national airports see their traffic double: Japanese people travel to go to their family’s house or take some fresh air.
-It is interesting for tourists to stroll around big avenues become strangely calm.
+On the other hand, train 🚅 stations and national airports see their traffic double: Japanese people travel to go to their family’s house or on vacation.
+Big cities then become strangely calm, and people strolling around their avenues are mainly tourist.

-• January 2 -- Emperor’s wishes in Tokyo Imperial Palace
+• January 2 -- Emperor’s greetings in Tokyo Imperial Palace

-• January, second Monday -- Seijin no Hi: celebration for Coming of Adult Age (at 20 years old) in Japan
+• January, 2nd Monday -- Seijin no Hi: Coming of Age (20 years old) celebration in Japan

 Top things to do

 The capital city of Japan happens to be very pleasant in January.
-More quiet and less touristic, Tokyo is still charming under the soft winter sunlight with a clear skyline.
+Quieter and less touristic, Tokyo is still charming under the soft winter sunlight with a clear skyline.
 And Osaka always holds on lively evenings to be explored by nightlife lovers.

 Below is a list of Japanese seasonal attractions and events in January: